zimrydev/Equipment-request-frontend/README.md

-# Equipment-request-frontend
+# Equipment Request System – Frontend

+This repository contains the frontend part of the project
-Frontend for Equipment Request from CE and EEE
+"Equipment Request from CE and EEE".

+## Tech Stack (planned)
+- HTML
+- CSS
+- JavaScript
+- (React / Bootstrap – if decided)

+## Status
+ Frontend development will start soon.